jinyeong-park/fe/ComputerScience.md

 - Need to know the basic questions about Dynamic Programing.
 - Need to understand about Graph and Linked list

-**You need to solve the questions in the <https://repl.it/languages/javascript> and need to submit them the <https://leetcode.com/problemset/algorithms/.>**
+**You need to solve the questions with online editors like <http://collabedit.com/> or <https://codepen.io/> or <https://repl.it/languages/javascript> and need to submit them the <https://leetcode.com/problemset/algorithms/.>**

-**You need to add the answer at the end of the questoin here** **The answer should have the comments why you did like that**
+**You need to add the answer at the end of the questoin** **The answer should have the comments why you did like that**

 **1. Two Sum**